-- B. For construction or expansion of a mixed municipal solid waste land disposal facility{$\bar{1}$} in a water-related land use management district{$\bar{1}$} or in an area characterized by soluble bedrock, the PCA is the RGU. - C. For construction or expansion of a mixed municipal solid waste energy recovery facility, or incinerator, or the utilization use of an existing facility for the combustion of mixed municipal solid waste or refuse-derived fuel, with a permitted capacity of 250 tons or more per day of input, the PCA is the RGU. - D. For construction or expansion of a mixed municipal solid waste compost facility_I or a refuse-derived fuel production facility when the construction or expansion results in a facility with a permitted capacity of 500 tons or more tons per day of input, the PCA is the RGU.
+- A. For construction of a mixed municipal solid waste land disposal facility for 100,000 cubic yards or more of waste fill per year, the PCA is the RGU. - B. For construction or expansion of a mixed municipal solid waste land disposal facilityz in a water-related land use management district7 or in an area characterized by soluble bedrock, the PCA is the RGU. - C. For construction or expansion of a mixed municipal solid waste energy recovery facility, or incinerator, or the utilization use of an existing facility for the combustion of mixed municipal solid waste or refuse-derived fuel, with a permitted capacity of 250 tons or more tons per day of input, the PCA is the RGU. - D. For construction or expansion of a mixed municipal solid waste compost facilityz or a refuse-derived fuel production facility when the construction or expansion results in a facility with a permitted capacity of 500 tons or more tons per day of input, the PCA is the RGU. - E. For expansion by 25 percent or more of previous capacity of a mixed municipal solid waste land disposal facility for 100,000 cubic yards or more of waste fill per year, the PCA is the RGU.